-There are two main categories of motor that people commonly fit to canoes.
+When it comes to fitting a canoe with outboard motor power, there are two main categories of motor that people commonly fit to canoes.

 Both are trolling motors.

-- Electric powered trolling motor.
+- An electric powered trolling motor.

-- Gas powered trolling motor.
+- A gas powered trolling motor.

 Electric powered trolling motors are powered by powerful batteries and are usually the more popular choice of trolling motor for the canoe owner.

 Not only do you reduce weight with the motor itself but because you have no need of a gas tank, filled with heavy gasoline, you free up even more weight.

 Electric motors can be easily installed with a clamp and many modern motors have more features and functionalities compared to heavy gas-powered trolling motors.

-Most electric trolling motors today have features such as a display screen that allows you to track and save your routes and spots, GPS, and auto-pilot systems in addition to the standard gauge that shows how much “juice” the battery has left.
+This screen allows you to track and save your routes and spots, GPS, and auto-pilot systems in addition to the standard gauge that shows how much “juice” the battery has left.

 A good electric trolling motor will power your canoe for many years.

-Voltage requirements for an electric trolling motor
+Voltage requirements for a canoe electric motor

 The electric trolling motors that fit well with canoes are usually powered by 12 Volt, 24 Volt or even 36 Volt batteries.

 As such, before you decide on an electric trolling motor, estimate and assess your canoe’s total weight to ensure that you will not be losing power in the middle of your canoeing.

-As a guide, experts advise you to get a 12 V electric trolling motor if you will require 60 lbs of thrust, and the 24 V if you desire up to 80 lbs of thrust.
-For those that need more power 36 V battery is required for 105 lbs of thrusting power.
+As a guide, experts advise you to get a 12 V electric trolling motor if you will require 60lbs of thrust, and the 24 V if you desire up to 80lbs of thrust.

 However, most canoers go for 12 V electric motors because canoes are meant to be lightweight and don’t handle well with a very heavy load.